Long-Term Care Programs

 Include, Respect, I Self-Direct (IRIS)

 IRIS is a self-directed program for Wisconsin’s frail elders and adults with physical, developmental, or intellectual disabilities who meet a nursing home level of care.
 IRIS is built on the principles of self-determination and self-direction.
 In IRIS, a budget is established for you based on your long-term care needs.
-You get to decide what goods, support, and services will help you achieve your goals and, using your budget, you will help create a support and service plan to meet your needs.
+You get to decide what goods, supports, and services will help you achieve your goals and, using your budget, you will help create a support and service plan to meet your needs.
 In IRIS, instead of contracting with an MCO, the State contracts with an Independent Consultant Agency (ICA) and a Fiscal Employment Agent (FEA) that assist you in managing your care plan.

 ICAs serving Waukesha County include: